-To book Chris Hadfield (Canada) please contact a JLA agent.
+To book Chris Hadfield (Canada) please contact your JLA Agent.

 Chris learned Russian and emergency medicine on top of his test pilot and aeronautical training before spending six months in orbit.
 He is now best-known for performing Bowie’s Space Oddity in space – as well as publishing An Astronaut’s Guide To Life On Earth and appraising the candidates in BBC2’s Astronauts - Do You Have What It Takes?
 Chris shares insights on leadership, collaboration, human ingenuity and how to avoid being paralysed by fear in the four seconds between system failure and death.
 He also reveals what spacewalking tells us about life on Earth.

 Chris Hadfield is a former military test pilot-turned-astronaut.
 He was the first Canadian to command the International Space Station (ISS).
 He became famous for his use of social media whilst aboard the ISS, sending back videos and images from the mission, including posting his performance of David Bowie’s Space Oddity on YouTube.

 Joining the Royal Canadian Air Cadets as a teenager, Chris started flying at 15 before leaving the family farm to join the armed forces.
 He flew fighters for the Canadian Air Force and flight-tested the latest generation of planes, including advanced prototypes, as well as researching and studying aeronautics and aviation systems.

 Selected by the Canadian Space Agency, Chris served as a NASA astronaut for 21 years.
 He crewed the Space Shuttle to dock with and build the Russian space station, Mir.
 He led communications with astronauts from Mission Control on 25 Space Shuttle missions and went on to be NASA’s Director in Russia.
 On his second space mission he performed two spacewalks, during which he was blinded by contamination.